Hamburger Icon

 Scaling application security and shifting left require developer involvement in the application security testing process.
 With modern DevOps (or DevSecOps) pipelines, a developer is alerted with a broken build if their latest changes don’t pass unit tests or integration tests.
 Security should be no different.

 A key difference between ZAP and StackHawk is the developer experience when a potential vulnerability is identified.
-StackHawk makes it simple to roll out application security testing across the engineering organization, resulting in shorter time to fix and increased ability to deliver secure applications and APIs.
+StackHawk makes it simple to roll out application security testing across the engineering organization, resulting in shorter fix times and an increased ability to deliver secure applications and APIs.

 • Fixes Simplified with Docs and cURL Commands: As with any bug, security vulnerabilities are easiest to fix when the developer is in the context of the code they were just working on.
 With StackHawk, a developer is alerted when a new potential vulnerability is found.
 Then, the platform provides fix documentation, the request / response evidence of the finding, and a cURL command generator to recreate the same request.

-• Engineering Workflow Integrations: StackHawk provides integrations with other engineering tools, such as Jira, Datadog, Slack and more.
+• Engineering Workflow Integrations: StackHawk provides integrations with popular engineering tools, such as GitHub, Jira, Datadog, Slack, and more, making security testing a natural extension of the developer workflow.
 By tying into tooling the engineering team already uses, scaling application security has never been easier.

 Building vs. Buying Your AppSec Tools

-With the ZAP open source scanner at the core of StackHawk, it is no secret that your team could technically accomplish the same testing without purchasing StackHawk.
-Ultimately, it comes down to whether you want to devote time and resources to building functionality around ZAP to automate and scale the application security testing or if you would prefer to implement a tool that has already done this for you.
+With the ZAP open-source scanner at the core of StackHawk, it is no secret that your team could technically accomplish similar testing without purchasing StackHawk.
+Ultimately, it comes down to whether you want to invest a lot of time and resources in building functionality around ZAP to automate and scale the application security testing or if you would prefer to implement a tool that has already done the work for you.

-With StackHawk, you can leverage the power of ZAP with a rich suite of functionality built around it.
-Not only that, but StackHawk has a highly responsive support team to help any issues that you may encounter.
+Last but certainly not least, StackHawk has a highly responsive support team to guide you through implementation and help with any issues that you may encounter.

 Find and Fix Security Vulnerabilities